cloudcreativity/laravel-json-api/docs/routing-and-middleware.md

 | `POST /posts/{resource_id}/relationships/{relationship_name}` | `addToRelationship($resourceId, $relationshipName)` |
 | `DELETE /posts/{resource_id}/relationships/{relationship_name}` | `removeFromRelationship($resourceId, $relationshipName)` |

-> You do not need to implement all of these methods if you are extending your controller from `CloudCreativity\LaravelJsonApi\Http\Controllers\JsonApiController`.
+You do not need to implement all of these methods if you are extending your controller from `CloudCreativity\LaravelJsonApi\Http\Controllers\JsonApiController`.
 That controller sends a `501 Not Implemented` response by default for all methods, so you just need to overload the methods that you want to implement.

 > The `relationship_name` parameter is validated via JSON-API request objects.
-See the chapter titled `Requests` for details.
+See the chapter titled on Requests for details.

 ## Middleware